 Creating Inclusive Schools With NZSL

-Cindy shares how learning NZSL helps create more inclusive school environments.
+Denise shares how learning NZSL helps create more inclusive school environments.
 Programs like the NZSL@School service allow DHH students to communicate more effectively and fully take part in school life.
 “Learning NZSL has positively impacted school communities and individual students by fostering inclusivity and enhancing communication,” she says.
 At the same time, hearing students learning NZSL develop new skills and contribute to building a stronger sense of connection.
-“NZSL is a language that can enhance both hearing and Deaf children’s access to the curriculum,” Cindy adds.
+“NZSL is a language that can enhance both hearing and Deaf children’s access to the curriculum.”

 “It promotes empathy, cultural awareness, and the ability to communicate with a broader range of individuals, fostering a more inclusive environment,” she explains.
 “In the classroom, NZSL enhances authentic communication between Deaf and hearing peers by providing a common language, reducing misunderstandings, and encouraging collaboration.
 This shared mode of communication helps build stronger relationships and mutual respect among students.”

 That said, there are some challenges to making NZSL a regular part of the curriculum.
-Cindy highlights the shortage of qualified NZSL teachers and resistance from those who don’t fully understand its value.
+Denise highlights the shortage of qualified NZSL teachers and resistance from those who don’t fully understand its value.
 However, resources like TeachSign and support from organisations like Ko Taku Reo can help schools overcome these obstacles.
-“It would be a step forward if there was an acknowledgement that NZSL is an official language and resources provided to support that in schools,” Cindy says.
+Denise mentions that it would be a step forward if there were an acknowledgement that NZSL is an official language and resources provided to support that in schools.

 How Schools Can Start Embracing NZSL in the Classroom

 There are also some common misconceptions about NZSL.
 Some people think it’s only useful for Deaf students or that it’s too difficult for hearing students to learn.
-Cindy disagrees, saying, “NZSL is accessible to all learners and offers cognitive and social benefits to hearing students as well.
+Denise disagrees, saying, “NZSL is accessible to all learners and offers cognitive and social benefits to hearing students as well.
 Learning NZSL enhances communication skills and broadens cultural understanding.
-These benefits are valuable in diverse and interconnected societies,” Cindy says.
+These benefits are valuable in diverse and interconnected societies.”

 Related Posts